asanchez75/europeana_shapes/shapes-def/doc/external/README.md

 (e.g. dc:date).
 In both cases, there should be a way to make the datatype explicit or be determined so that comparative functions can still be applied.
 > Looking at the EDM requirements, the following should be supported:
-> *"Check that if edm:begin and edm:end are present in an edm:Agent, edm:begin
+> *"Check that, if edm:begin and edm:end are present in an edm:Agent, edm:begin
 must be earlier than edm:end."*